cloudant-labs/cloudant-introduction-course/Part 10 - Querying.md

 This is part 10: "Querying".

-So far we have done CRUD operations from the command-line, the dashboard and from code.
+So far we have performed CRUD (Create/Read/Update/Delete) operations from the command-line, the dashboard and from code.
 These are operations centred on the document's `_id`:

 - fetch document by id
 - update document whose `_id` = 'x'